th-we/deskflow-wiki/Running-on-macOS.md

+# Upgrade Issues

+When upgrading you may have to manually remove deskflow entries from the accessibility section of privacy and security.

 # Sequoia firewall and security problems

 macOS 15 Sequoia introduced new firewall and security features which [caused problems](https://9to5mac.com/2024/09/19/security-bite-macos-sequoias-filewall-is-disrupting-security-tools-and-more/) with some apps.
 The quickly released 15.0.1 patch helped a little, but did not solve the problems completely.